TCSlogo

 Start by having a look through your EYFS Pack, that gives details of all the areas that they will be inspecting and will help you to find what you need to do or what you have to meet for the Welfare Requirements.

 Make sure you have completed your on-line Self Evaluation Form (SEF) you should have been sent details by Ofsted on how to access this with a special code called your 'Token'.
-If you have not received it, or youwant to complete a paper version then you should contact Ofsted.
+If you have not received it, or you want to complete a paper version then you should contact Ofsted.
 Try to have all your paperwork together, so you know where to find it and don't get in a panic.
 For instance keep any certificates (first aid insurance etc) together in a folder and also any policies and procedures so that you can get them out to show.
 Don't forget that you must display your registration certificate as this is a condition of registration.

+The inspector will be checking against the Welfare Requirements and the Framework for EYFS.
 Have a look through the pack and try to think how you meet them.

-For example 1.4 Health and Well-being - You could show your sickness policy, healthy meal plans or tell how you keep your home clean and hygienic or how you teach children about personal hygiene.
+You could show your sickness policy, healthy meal plans or tell how you keep your home clean and hygienic or how you teach children about personal hygiene.

-1.3 Keeping children safe - Say how you discuss and use road safety when you are out, or tell her about the safety equipment you have in your home, how you check toys for damage and that they are suitable for the age of the children and meet proper standards.
+Say how you discuss and use road safety when you are out, or tell her about the safety equipment you have in your home, how you check toys for damage and that they are suitable for the age of the children and meet proper standards.
 Anything really that you do regarding safety

-1.4 Play and Exploration/ 2.2 Parents as partners - Show them any work the children have done and how you display it or share it with parents.
+Show them any work the children have done and how you display it or share it with parents.
 Photos of outings or activities.
 Details of your activities that help children to enjoy and achieve i.e. cooking, gardening etc. Show how you let the children help with decisions on what activities you will be planning, what activities you do that help children feel good about themselves, how you find out about each child's background and use resources to positively promote their culture or lifestyle.
 Show the toys and books you have that reflect diversity and give the children positive role models of people like themselves and people different to themselves.
 Show how you display or share children's work.

 If you have children to mind at the time of your inspection then just get on with looking after them, don't ignore them for the sake of talking to the inspector, it's your job to care for them and the inspector will want to see how you do that.